Skip to main content

 • Boxing Day (December 26)

-• Nigeria’s government benefits programs are administered by a couple of its government agency authorities.
+Several government agency authorities administer Nigeria’s government benefits programs.
 The Federal Ministry of Employment and Labor provides overall general supervision and administration of cash benefits to Nigerian residents.
 The Federal Ministry of Health and the National Health Insurance Scheme provide and administer general health benefits and procedures to Nigerian residents.
 Health maintenance organizations collect contributions from employers and employees to maintain the Nigerian Social Security scheme, which maintains pensions, survivor benefits, short-term disability, long-term disability, health care, and paid leave entitlements.

 Tax and Social Security in Nigeria